Posted by: Scribble | 26/01/2026

 She was in bad shape.

 The C20th which saw two very different wars, caused pauses in this endeavour and in fact damage to Victory when she was hit by the Luftwaffe in the Second World War.
-But despite this, the steadfastness of the English and their pride in our past, held strong the bonds of duty and commitment, established many decades before, as work continued over many subsequent generations.
+But despite this, the steadfastness of the English and their pride in our past, held strong the bonds of duty and commitment, established many decades before, as work continued by many interested groups, over many subsequent generations.

-And this is really the point.
+And the sad point is this.
 The poor state our country is in today, has fallen in only a quarter century, a mere whisper in time.
-Yet this country’s efforts which stood so firmly behind retaining HMS Victory, assuring her safe passage into the future, has gone on for almost two centuries.
+Yet those dedicated efforts which stood so firmly behind retaining HMS Victory, assuring her safe passage into the future, has gone on for almost two centuries.
 It demonstrates that, as a people, we were highly settled and steadfast.
 Aside from the tragedy of two World Wars, we continued in a more or less gentle way for so very long.
 We muddled along well together and were broadly likeminded where it mattered.

 The long and painstaking journey of repairs, rebuilds and maintenance carried out by the numerous people, groups, organisations, craftsmen, enablers, enthusiasts and fundraisers; not least the work to prepare her birth in Portsmouth to accommodate her in dry dock to start the process, had been going on over decades.
 She’s not been failed at any time.

 The sheer scale of these efforts are truly amazing.
 She was dry docked in Portsmouth in 1920 but the damage done having her out of the water initially led to a metal frame being built to support her.
-Like a beached whale, the stresses are enormous.
-Much work was needed and so it was the unwavering collective agreement of our great people that kept the varied projects going.
+Like a beached whale, the stresses were enormous.
+Much work was needed and so it was the unwavering collective agreement of so many of our great people that kept the varied projects going.

 The multitude of works carried out on HMS Victory are too numerous to give a full account of here.
 Over the long years she’s virtually been rebuilt.
 Much of the wood has been replaced, sails and rigging newly made and much else besides including a newly carved figurehead.
 And due to the diligence in the continuing works, time itself has proven useful and impacted decisions on how best to preserve and look after her.